 - Not recommended for low-viscosity fluids, including water or water-like fluids (because of an increase in fluid slippage)

-- Accuracy adversely affected by bubbles present in fluids
+- Accuracy is adversely affected by bubbles present in fluids